polina13/Java-Bands-CodeReview/README.md

-# Java/Spark/Velocity File Structure Template
+# Welcome to the Band Site
 #### 03-04-2016

 #### By Polina Nenchev